maxnd/mxMarkEdit/README.md

 The second column (A1) must contain the key of the work, that is, some words or numbers that identify it uniquely within all the tables contained in the grid.
 It is suggested to use the surname of the first author followed by a space and the year of publication.
 If there are multiple works by the same author published in the same year, a progressive lowercase letter may be added after the year.
 For example, to report the bibliographic data of a book written by R. Taylor in 2024, the key could be `Taylor 2024`.
 If there were multiple works published by the same author in 2024, the subsequent works would have the key `Taylor 2024a`, `Taylor 2024b`, etc. It is the user's responsibility to verify that the key assigned to a work is unique, that is, it has not already been assigned to another work.
 To do this, simply sort the bibliographic tables alphabetically on the key field, so as to easily detect any duplicates.
 If the key is composed as `surname + year`, sorting the works by key will sort them by author and then by year.

-The third column (A2) must contain the author or authors of the work with the formatting required for the bibliography that will be inserted at the end of the document.
+The third column (B1) must contain the author or authors of the work with the formatting required for the bibliography that will be inserted at the end of the document.
 In order for the authors to be ordered alphabetically, their surname must be inserted before their name.

-The fourth column (A3) must contain the author or authors of the work with the formatting required for footnotes.
+The fourth column (C1) must contain the author or authors of the work with the formatting required for footnotes.
 Normally, the name is bulleted and precedes the surname.

-The fifth column (A4) must contain the full title of the work, without inserting the italics markers since they will be added automatically later.
+The fifth column (D1) must contain the full title of the work, without inserting the italics markers since they will be added automatically later.

-The sixth column (A5) must contain the abbreviated title of the work, which will be used for citations of a work subsequent to the first.
+The sixth column (E1) must contain the abbreviated title of the work, which will be used for citations of a work subsequent to the first.

-The seventh column (A6) must contain the details of the citation, such as the publisher, place of publication, year and total pages (not relating to the single citation) in the case of articles or miscellanies.
+The seventh column (F1) must contain the details of the citation, such as the publisher, place of publication, year and total pages (not relating to the single citation) in the case of articles or miscellanies.

 In the following columns can be freely insert the data considered useful, also using the extended editor that is activated with `Ctrl + Space`.
 For example, it may be needed a field in which to insert comments on the work, even of a certain length, or the name of the relative PDF file, a link to the publisher's website, and so on.
-The columns after A6 will be ignored by the app for the purposes of compiling citations.
+The columns after F1 will be ignored by the app for the purposes of compiling citations.

+It's possible to copy and paste in the grid any kind of citation taken from reference managers like Zotero and Mendeley as well as from websites or library catalogs.
+Follow these simple steps.

+- Copy in the clipboard the citation from a website or a reference manager; in Zotero, use the shortcut `Meta + Shift + A`.
+- Paste the content of the clipboard temporarily in a new paragraph in the current document.
+- Replace the comma and space that divide the author(s) from the title with a tab.
+- Replace the comma and space that divide the title from the remaining part of the citation with two tabs.
+- Select the paragraph of the modified citation, cut it in the clipboard and paste it in a new row, in the C1 column of the grid; all the data fill properly the following cells.
+- Compile the name of the author(s) for bibliography in the B1 column and the short title in the E1 column.

+Finally, it's possible to keep and update all the bibliography in just one `.cvs` file in order to avoid scattering it in many files.
+Then it's easy to update the bibliographic tables of each other file in use with the latest version of data importing that main bibliographic file with the menu item `File - Import tables...`.

 ### Inserting citations in the text